Carlosrincong/AWS-Solutions-Architect-Associate/Elastic Load Balancing/README.md

 - TCP and User Datagram Protocol (UDP) connection based
 - Layer 4
 - Source IP preservation
-- Low latency
+- Ultra-Low latency and high performance (millions of request per seconds)
 - Sticky sessions: Routes requests from the same client to the same target.
-- Automatically provides a static IP address per Availability Zone (subnet).
+- Automatically provides a static IP address per Availability Zone (subnet), you can use an Elastic IP for each AZ.
 - DNS: Uses Amazon Route 53 to direct traffic to load balancer nodes in other zones.
+- Target group: EC2 Instances, IP addresses (private) or Application load balancer

 #### Gateway Load Balancer (GLB)
 It provides a gateway for distributing traffic across multiple virtual appliances while scaling them up and down based on demand.